Orischn/AP2_ex_2/README.md

 You should download the packages using the next command:

-npm i react react-dom react-router-dom react-scripts
+npm i react react-dom react-router-dom react-scripts express socket.io socket.io-client mongodb jsonwebtoken

 # running the program